willy-b/learning-rasp/README.md

 Solving little problems in Restricted Access Sequence Processing (RASP), a language designed to help one in "Thinking Like Transformers" (title of Weiss et al 2021 paper, https://arxiv.org/abs/2106.06981 ,  which introduced it).

-Used RASP for a final project in Stanford XCS224U class this year to solve ReCOGS_pos ( https://digitalcredential.stanford.edu/check/24288227F20DD8486799B5FF5E8C04CB440129EC0DE44FEB65C4BAFABDBAA68BQWtzR2p1TG45dHowNWg5dXp6UW1kNmdYVVExekNJa1V3R2J5aFdhWi9Lb01MakFZ ) so was trying to keep myself accountable by working through problems in a repo along the way.
+Used RASP for what was originally a final project in Stanford XCS224U class in 2024 to solve ReCOGS_pos ( https://digitalcredential.stanford.edu/check/24288227F20DD8486799B5FF5E8C04CB440129EC0DE44FEB65C4BAFABDBAA68BQWtzR2p1TG45dHowNWg5dXp6UW1kNmdYVVExekNJa1V3R2J5aFdhWi9Lb01MakFZ ) so was trying to keep myself accountable by working through problems in a repo along the way.
+After the course, this grew into a paper at https://arxiv.org/abs/2504.15349 ( https://github.com/willy-b/RASP-for-ReCOGS ) and also a separate solution of the harder original COGS dataset at https://github.com/willy-b/RASP-for-COGS .

 Programs in this folder can be interpreted using Weiss et al 2021's RASP interpreter at https://github.com/tech-srl/RASP .

-Please cite this repository and/or the associated paper-in-progress at https://raw.githubusercontent.com/willy-b/RASP-for-ReCOGS/main/rasp-for-recogs_pos-wbruns-2024-draft.pdf if you use anything from here or find it helpful!
+Please cite this repository and/or the associated paper at https://arxiv.org/abs/2504.15349 (also https://github.com/willy-b/RASP-for-ReCOGS ) if you use anything from here or find it helpful!

 ## RASP-for-ReCOGS_pos ( recogs_examples_in_rasp.py and word-level-pos-tokens-recogs-style-decoder-loop.rasp )

-**Update: There is an associated unpublished research paper which is in early stages at https://raw.githubusercontent.com/willy-b/RASP-for-ReCOGS/main/rasp-for-recogs_pos-wbruns-2024-draft.pdf .**
+**Update: There is an associated research paper at https://arxiv.org/abs/2504.15349 .**

 **Copies of evaluation results notebooks and a comparison with Wu et al 2023 Transformer baselines trained from scratch are also checked in at https://github.com/willy-b/RASP-for-ReCOGS/tree/main/supplemental_data#analysis-and-evaluation-notebooks .**

-This section describes a RASP model under development to perform the ReCOGS_pos task (see Wu et al 2023, "ReCOGS: How Incidental Details of a Logical Form Overshadow an Evaluation of Semantic Interpretation", https://arxiv.org/abs/2303.13716 for task description) to try to prove-by-construction that a Transformer can learn it in a compositional, systematic, length generalizing way and try to understand why some errors are observed.
+This section describes a RASP model to perform the ReCOGS_pos task (see Wu et al 2023, "ReCOGS: How Incidental Details of a Logical Form Overshadow an Evaluation of Semantic Interpretation", https://arxiv.org/abs/2303.13716 for task description) to try to prove-by-construction that a Transformer can learn it in a compositional, systematic, length generalizing way and try to understand why some errors are observed.

 You can run a demo and see the autoregressive output on the training set